Can You Afford a Bad Hire?

 What to Do Once a Bad Hire is Discovered

 If your organization offers an introductory period policy and you discover the new hire is not a good fit, you can act to terminate within the introductory period.
 However, you should document the reasons you are terminating, and you should discuss these reasons with the new hire.
 If the hire has worked through the introductory period, or your company does not offer such a policy, then you or their immediate supervisor should make every effort to manage the employee to the position they were hired to fill.
-This is accomplished by providing clear expectations, goals, and timelines.
+According to agence travail temporaire, this is accomplished by providing clear expectations, goals, and timelines.
 Documentation related to the new hire’s performance will be important to defend your decision to terminate.
+For employees dealing with discrimination, an employment lawyer can help you develop effective strategies to counter workplace discrimination with your employer.

 Jansons, Pete (2016, June 6) The Hidden Costs of Bad Hires on Small Businesses.
 Retrieved from CareerBuilder https://resources.careerbuilder.com/small-business/the-hidden-costs-of-bad-hires.